- Download our Moving to Argentina Guide (PDF)

 Work culture in Argentina

 Employment law (Ley de Contrato de Trabajo) in Argentina is extremely strict.
 It regulates all aspects of working life, from employee rights and conditions to wage protection and employee/employer obligations.
-By law, residents in Argentina must be 18 years of age before they can start working.
+By law, residents must be 18 years of age before they can start working in Argentina.

 Generally speaking, the work day in Argentina is eight hours long.
 Outside of Buenos Aires, the siesta has to be taken into account.
 Working hours here are typically 8.30am to 12.30pm and then 4pm to 8pm.
 By law, employees should not work more than 48 hours a week.
 People are not expected to work on Saturday afternoons and Sundays, although most shops are open all day Saturday.